allnulled/mongrator/README.md

 ### 2) Run tests

-To run the tests (only API at the moment) you do:
+To run the tests you do:

 `$ npm run test`